HannahForsythe/Spanish_dialects/Coding_challenge_1.md

 software called CLAN (<http://dali.talkbank.org/clan/>) to put the data into csv format, with one line per utterance.

-The code below cleans the data and extract the following variables: a)
+The code below cleans the data and extracts the following variables: a)
 file: name of the transcript b) line: each utterance appears on a separate line c) participant: what kind of person is speaking (parent, investigator, etc.) For now, we only include adults; no children. d)